QR5.7.1 The Simulation Hypothesis

 QR5.6.4 Order Is Possible

-Given this fact, is our earth just a local anomaly, a random accident that bucks the universal trend to disorder?
-For example, a fridge that keeps beer cold on a hot day doesn’t contradict the second law because it inputs energy from electrical power, and our earth has the sun to power it.
-But the earth isn’t the only planet that orbits a star, they all do, so its situation may be fortunate but it isn’t unusual.
-And its order depends on the order above it.
-Life couldn’t have evolved on earth if the sun didn’t keep its planets in order, and it can only do that if the galaxy keeps its stars in order.
-The order on earth then derives from a cosmic order, so it isn’t a local anomaly.
+Is life then just a local anomaly that bucks the universal trend?
+For example, a fridge that keeps beer cold on a hot day is an anomaly, but it doesn’t deny the second law because it uses electrical energy, so is the earth the same?
+It has the sun to power it, but earth isn’t the only planet that orbits a star, they all do, so it may be lucky but it isn’t an anomaly.
+It also needs order above it, as the earth could only evolve life if the sun kept its planets in order, and that required the galaxy to keep its stars in order, so if life depends on a cosmic order, it isn’t an anomaly.

 “The ultimate source of order, of low entropy, must be the big bang itself. … The egg splatters rather than unsplatters because it is … the drive toward higher entropy … initiated by the extraordinarily low entropy state with which the universe began.”
 (Greene, 2004), p173-174.

-In this reverse logic, the universe had to begin very ordered because the second law is true, but that the initial chaos was a very ordered state makes no sense at all.
+In this reverse logic, our universe began very ordered because the second law is true, but that the initial chaos was highly ordered makes no sense at all.
+How is the white-hot plasma that came before atoms and molecules formed, let alone stars, very ordered?
+If there was a prize for backward thinking (Note 1), this would surely be a top contender.

 Next